The holidays are here, and that means it’s time to spruce up the landscape with live plants, wreaths, garlands, and greenery.

 - Check greenery every couple of days.
 Look for sprigs that are turning brown or needles that are falling, and remove or trim them.
-Discard dried out greenery away from the home or office to prevent fire hazard.
+Discard dried-out greenery away from the home or office to prevent a fire hazard.

 - Water plants as needed.
 Also, use a water bottle with a pump to mist the greenery lightly so it stays looking fresh and festive.

 - Add a festive touch to potted plants.
 Wrap the pots in colored foil wrapping paper or tie a bow around them.
 You might also add small ornaments or other decorations such as confetti, tinsel, or ribbon around the plants.